Sanlung/django-color-picker/README.md

 ## About

 This is a simeple Django app that lets the user set the background color of the page by picking a rgb color with the form provided.
 It is created to fulfill a project requirement for the Columbia University's Justice Through Code, Spring 2022 program.
 Participants of JTC undergo an intensive of Python programming and app development using the Django framework.
-This is the second of the student projects that will have been completed before the participants move on to the career development phase of the program.
+This is the second of the Django projects that will have been completed before the final project and before participants move on to the career development phase of the program.

 ### Author